How To Check Dilation

 Learning how to check for dilation is a wonderful way to stay in tune with your body and understand more about the changes you’re experiencing.
 However, a pelvic exam conducted by a healthcare professional can also be important to ensure that you have all the information you need to have a safe and comfortable last few weeks of pregnancy.
 This is especially important if you’ve never given birth before, as you can experience what a cervical exam feels like prior to being in labor.

-So how do doctors check for dilation?
+So, how do doctors check for dilation?
 In most cases, they will check dilation manually.
 Wearing sterile gloves, they will insert two fingers into the vaginal canal to feel for effacement (thinning or stretching of the cervix) and dilation (the actual measurement of the opening).
 While doctors and midwives are able to get a pretty accurate estimate of how dilated you are, some OB/GYNs will opt to do a transvaginal ultrasound if they feel that a perfectly accurate measurement is needed.
 This method allows them to learn precise measurements and assess the state of the cervical opening and tissue.
 This is an uncommon practice, but you can ask your care provider about it if you’re curious or have a medical reason for a precise dilation reading.

 When do doctors start checking for dilation